lnishan/FingRRR/README.md

 # FingRRR
-a light 2D interaction framework structured on OpenCV
+A light 2D interaction framework structured on OpenCV

 ### Motive
 ##### Why the framework?